ebtc-protocol/ebtc/README.md

 ### Hint Helper Functions - `HintHelpers.sol`

 `function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
-Used for transactions that must efficiently re-insert a Cdp to the sorted list.
+Used for transactions that must efficiently re-insert a CDP to the sorted list.

 `getRedemptionHints(uint _EBTCamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
 Returns three hints:

-- `firstRedemptionHint` is a positional hint for the first redeemable Cdp (i.e. Cdp with the lowest ICR >= MCR).
+- `firstRedemptionHint` is a positional hint for the first redeemable CDP (i.e. CDP with the lowest ICR >= MCR).
-- `partialRedemptionHintNICR` is the final nominal ICR of the last Cdp after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
+- `partialRedemptionHintNICR` is the final nominal ICR of the last CDP after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
 - `truncatedEBTCamount` is the maximum amount that can be redeemed out of the the provided `_EBTCamount`.
-This can be lower than `_EBTCamount` when redeeming the full amount would leave the last Cdp of the redemption sequence with less debt than the minimum allowed value.
+This can be lower than `_EBTCamount` when redeeming the full amount would leave the last CDP of the redemption sequence with less debt than the minimum allowed value.

-The number of Cdps to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.
+The number of CDPs to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### eBTC token `EBTCToken.sol`